keithbuhler/keithbuhler.github.io/_posts/2018-01-24-jordan-peterson-round-up.md

 Among my favorite highlights from this interview are the underrated lines:

-- "Grow the hell up." and
+- "Grow the hell up."
 - "Women deeply want men who are competent."

 <br>